-The Corporation has a Compensation and Corporate Governance Committee (referred to in this section as the "Committee") of its Board comprised of the following three directors, all of whom were independent as at December 31, 2023, as defined by National Instrument 52-110 - Audit Committees ("NI 52-110") of the Canadian Securities Administrators and have experience in dealing with compensation matters: Larry E. Phillips (Chair); Lisa K. Riley and Marilyn D. Spink.
+The Corporation has a Compensation and Corporate Governance Committee (referred to in this section as the "Committee") of its Board comprised of the following three directors, all of whom were independent as at December 31, 2024, as defined by National Instrument 52-110 - Audit Committees ("NI 52-110") of the Canadian Securities Administrators and have experience in dealing with compensation matters: Larry E. Phillips (Chair); Lisa K. Riley and Marilyn D. Spink.
 The Committee is responsible for recommending to the Board annually a compensation philosophy and for establishing associated guidelines for which the President and CEO is to be responsible.
 The Committee is also responsible for reviewing the performance of the Corporation's senior executives, for making recommendations to the Board with respect to compensation of the Corporation's senior executives and for reviewing the compensation of the Corporation's directors (as discussed earlier in this Information Circular).
 The Committee is also responsible for recommending to the Board on an annual basis the Compensation Discussion and Analysis to be included in the Corporation's information circular.
-Effective January 1, 2023, Ewan D. Mason assumed the role of interim President and Chief Executive Officer of the Corporation and as a result was no longer considered to be independent for purposes of NI 52-110.
-On March 3, 2023, the Corporation announced that it had appointed Marilyn D. Spink to the Board and subsequently to the Committee - Ms. Spink is independent for purposes of NI 52-110.